Is Propel water healthy or just clever marketing?

 Determining is propel water good for you is a personal equation based on your activity level and health goals.

-- Assess Your Output: If you are exercising for less than 60 minutes, plain water is physiologically sufficient.
-If you are exercising for 60-90 minutes, propel fitness water is a good choice to replace electrolytes without excess sugar.
-If you are training for 2+ hours (marathon, triathlon), you may actually need the sugar in gatorade or powerade to fuel your muscles, or a specialized electrolyte supplement with higher sodium.
+- Assess Your Output: If you are exercising for less than 60 minutes, plain water is physiologically sufficient for most men.
+If you are exercising for 60-90 minutes, propel fitness water can be a reasonable choice to replace some electrolytes without excess sugar.
+If you are training for 2+ hours (marathon, triathlon), you may actually need carbohydrates from gatorade or powerade to fuel your muscles, plus a higher-sodium electrolyte plan.

 - Buffer the Acid: To protect your teeth, drink Propel with meals rather than sipping it alone throughout the day.
 Using a straw can also minimize contact with teeth.
 Rinse your mouth with plain water after finishing the bottle.